The Disappointing Truth About Wi-Fi 7

 Alternating MLO (The Fallback Mode Today's Routers Use)

-Alternating MLO, by contrast, is implemented through Enhanced Multi-Link Single-Radio (EMLSR), which is designed for hardware that cannot keep multiple radios synchronized.
+Alternating MLO, by contrast, is implemented through Enhanced Multi-Link Single-Radio (EMLSR), which is designed for hardware that can't keep multiple radios synchronized.
 Instead of true concurrency, a single radio rapidly time-slices across different bands with predictable padding and transition delays.
 In practice, EMLSR behaves more like a refined form of band-steering than the multi-band unification the standard was envisioned to deliver.
 Alternating MLO is most effective when paired with features such as Aligned Target Wake Time (Aligned TWT), which is a mechanism that synchronizes power-saving intervals on the client device, and dynamic link reconfiguration, which allows an active multi-link session to be updated without disruption.

 Regardless of whether a router uses Simultaneous or Alternating MLO, it will support a defined number of maximum simultaneous MLO links.
 In practical terms, this refers to which of its 2.4, 5, and 6GHz bands can participate in a multi-link connection at once.
 Naturally, the full benefits of Wi-Fi 7 are realized when a router can make use of all three simultaneously.
 Another capability defined in the specification is TID-to-link mapping, which enables a router and client to coordinate the assignment of different categories of traffic, such as streaming video, online gaming, or background updates, across links.
 When implemented, it helps make multi-link behavior more predictable, particularly for latency-sensitive applications.